hazelcast/hazelcast-python-client/README.md

   - `BINARY`: Data will be stored in serialized binary format (default value).
   - `OBJECT`: Data will be stored in deserialized format.
 - `invalidate_on_change`: Specifies whether the cached entries are evicted when the entries are updated or removed.
 Its default value is `True`.
-- `time_to_live_seconds`: Maximum number of seconds for each entry to stay in the Near Cache.
+- `time_to_live`: Maximum number of seconds for each entry to stay in the Near Cache.
 Entries that are older than this period are automatically evicted from the Near Cache.
 Regardless of the eviction policy used, `time_to_live_seconds` still applies.
 Any non-negative number can be assigned.
 Its default value is `None`. `None` means infinite.
-- `max_idle_seconds`: Maximum number of seconds each entry can stay in the Near Cache as untouched (not read).
+- `max_idle`: Maximum number of seconds each entry can stay in the Near Cache as untouched (not read).
 Entries that are not read more than this period are removed from the Near Cache.
 Any non-negative number can be assigned.
 Its default value is `None`. `None` means infinite.
 - `eviction_policy`: Eviction policy configuration.
 Available values are as follows:
   - `LRU`: Least Recently Used (default value).
   - `LFU`: Least Frequently Used.
   - `NONE`: No items are evicted and the `eviction_max_size` property is ignored.
-You still can combine it with `time_to_live_seconds` and `max_idle_seconds` to evict items from the Near Cache.
+You still can combine it with `time_to_live` and `max_idle` to evict items from the Near Cache.
   - `RANDOM`: A random item is evicted.
 - `eviction_max_size`: Maximum number of entries kept in the memory before eviction kicks in.
 - `eviction_sampling_count`: Number of random entries that are evaluated to see if some of them are already expired.
 If there are expired entries, those are removed and there is no need for eviction.